hashgraph/hedera-mirror-node/README.md

 > **_Note_** You cannot exec into the gRPC, Monitor and Importer containers as they are
 > [distroless](https://github.com/GoogleContainerTools/distroless) java images.

+#### Rosetta API

+The Rosetta API container will display logs similar to the below at start:

+    Successfully connected to Database
+    Serving Rosetta API in ONLINE mode
+    Listening on port 5700

+To manually verify the Rosetta API endpoints follow the [Operations](docs/operations.md#verifying-2) details.

 ## Documentation